 When the Catholic Church explained that AIDS was a punishment for being gay, and Church officials called AIDS patients perverts, one Catholic nurse from Illinois decided to dedicate her life specifically to treating AIDS patients.
 In the mid-eighties, as many families chose to cut contact with their ill children – whether due to the stigma or the fear of catching the disease – Carol Baltosiewich chose to hold their hand in their final moments.

 She was born to a devout Polish-American family in Illinois.
 Carol herself was also devout, and after high school, she decided to dedicate herself to the church and became a nun.
 Instead of entering the convent, she became a nurse at a Catholic hospital in Belleville, a city of 42,000 residents at the time.
 It was the largest city in the heart of Illinois’ agricultural area.
 Her job was to make home visits to patients in remote farms who were too ill to get to the hospital.

-One day, she was sent to a patient in a remote farm.
+One day, she was sent to a patient on a remote farm.
 When she got to the farm, she met an LGBT AIDS patient for the first time in her life.

-She discovered that the patient was in his twenties, and recently returned from New York.
-He moved to New York because he was gay and he didn’t want his family to know.
-He was also a dancer, and was hired as a dancer in the Joffrey Ballet.
+She discovered that the patient was in his twenties and recently returned from New York.
+He moved to New York because he was gay, and he didn’t want his family to know.
+He was a dancer and was hired as a dancer in the Joffrey Ballet.